 We’ll be spending two weeks in Iceland exploring this amazing country.
 Since there is so much to do and see I’ve decided to make a bucket list of things to do in Iceland for myself.
-With the help of my friends Travel With Meraki, Adventure Together and Sugar & Soul Co, I think I’ve rounded up the perfect locations and activities for my Iceland Bucketlist!
+With the help of my friends Travel With Meraki, Adventure Together, Sugar & Soul Co, and this amazing list for Iceland with kids, I think I’ve rounded up the perfect locations and activities for my Iceland Bucketlist!

 I’ve created this interactive Google Map of my bucket list things to do in Iceland.

 With such dramatic landscapes, Iceland is sure to have plenty of canyons to explore, like:

 It’s no secret that Iceland is full of stunning waterfalls!
 I can’t pronounce most (all) of them, but I’m sure excited to see them all!